SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Level 3 products are full resolution of brightness and polarization brightness and other things
 * Pipeline is called "PUNCHBOWL", managed by Prefect, provide a python tools
 * NDCube is core data handler!
-* PUNCH can contribute the polarization resolution code as a seperate package (affiliate package), and punchbowl too.
+* PUNCH can contribute the polarization resolution code as a separate package (affiliate package), and punchbowl too.
 * Imaging mosaic using astropy reproject
 * PUNCH wants a strong relationship with sunpy as it's being developed  :tada:
 * how is reproject dealt with for different observer location?